 We ascribe this long-term favorable trend to the emphasis that has been put upon safe operations.
-The corporation has placed upon the subsidiaries the charge to establish and maintain such working conditions and practices that injury to employees and others and damage to comCourtesy Atlantic Marine News pany property and that of others, will not occur.
+The corporation has placed upon the subsidiaries the charge to establish and maintain such working conditions and practices that injury to employees and others and damage to company property and that of others, will not occur.